miraisolutions/rTRNG/README.md

 vignette("rTRNG.useR2017", "rTRNG")
 ```

-The *Sub-matrix simulation* vignette shows **rTRNG** in action for the flexible and consistent (parallel) simulation of a matrix of Monte Carlo variates:
+The *sub-matrix simulation* vignette shows **rTRNG** in action for the flexible and consistent (parallel) simulation of a matrix of Monte Carlo variates:

 ``` r
 vignette("mcMat", "rTRNG")